 Integrated Marine Protected Area Climate Tools (IMPACT) for Management Adaptation and Planning—Demonstration in the Florida Keys National Marine Sanctuary

-Project Status: This project began in January, 2010 and is projected to be completed in December, 2015
+Project Status: This project began in January 2010 and was completed in December 2015

-We are studying effects of weather and climate on South Florida’s coastal ecosystems and developing models to predict corresponding changes in environmental health.
-We’ll deliver short-term (monthly-seasonal) outlook scenarios to managers of the Florida Keys National Marine Sanctuary and other managed areas within the Florida Reef Tract and West Florida Shelf to help them anticipate climate change impacts.
+We are studying the effects of weather and climate on South Florida’s coastal ecosystems and developing models to predict corresponding changes in environmental health.
+We will deliver short-term (monthly, seasonal) outlook scenarios to managers of the Florida Keys National Marine Sanctuary and other managed areas within the Florida reef tract and west Florida shelf to help them plan for climate change impacts.

 Why We Care

 Florida’s renowned coral reefs, beaches, seagrasses, wetlands, and fisheries, and the economy and livelihoods they support, are vulnerable to climate and weather disasters.
 Impacts tied to climate and weather extremes include coastal estuarine water quality degradation, habitat loss and alteration, and loss of corals, fish, and mammals.